 - Standard background check

-More detailed information on how Nepris approaches these formal background checks can be found here.
+More detailed information on how Pathful connect approaches these formal background checks can be found here.

 - Organization verification

-Many Nepris Industry Partners use a branded version of the Nepris platform to build their community engagement and further their outreach mission.
-While Nepris provides the technology, partners take the responsibility for the professionals they recruit to join the platform.
+Many Pathful Industry Partners use a branded version of the Pathful Connect platform to build their community engagement and further their outreach mission.
+While we provide the technology, partners take the responsibility for the professionals they recruit to join the platform.
 As a trusted partner, they have committed to vetting the professional beforehand.
 Professionals identified as being recruited from the partner organization can present without any additional background check.

 PART 2: Web Presence Search

-We know teachers and students sometimes conduct web searches to learn more about the professionals who volunteer to present to their classroom.
+We know teachers and students sometimes conduct web searches to learn more about the professionals who volunteer to present in their classrooms.
 In some instances, a teacher may give students an assignment to do a web search on the professional in order to prepare questions.
 The purpose of the web search is to find whatever information is easily accessible.
-If Nepris can find it easily, others can find it, too.
+If Pathful Connect can find it easily, others can find it, too.
 However, we do not conduct exhaustive and complete searches on social media sites.
-Context is everything but we will be concerned about R-rated language, positive references or use or promotion of illegal drugs, nudity, overtly erotic or sexual content, anti-school sentiment, racism, xenophobia.
+Context is everything but we will be concerned about R-rated language, positive references or use or promotion of illegal drugs, nudity, overtly erotic or sexual content, anti-school sentiment, racism, and xenophobia.

 What we will not remove someone for: